insightguydavis/HashiPartsUnlimited/README.md

 2. Get a Pluralsight subscription
   a.
 Go through the Terraform - Getting Started and Deep Dive - Terraform courses
 3. When driving listen to Terraform youtubes at: https://www.youtube.com/channel/UC-AdvAxaagE9W2f0webyNUQ/search?query=terraform
-4. The best book I have found for the technology is Manning's [Terraform in Action](https://www.manning.com/books/terraform-in-action).
+4. An excellent book on Terraform is Manning's [Terraform in Action](https://www.manning.com/books/terraform-in-action).
 They frequently have sales on their products.
 5. Review the official documenation at https://www.terraform.io/docs/index.html

 ### Resources for Learning Sentinel